-Anti-Trump Hotel To Open In DC Deemed ‘Safe-Haven’ For Liberals As Dems Make A Move On Impeaching Trump?
+Anti-Trump Hotel To Open In D.C.
+Deemed ‘Safe-Haven’ For Liberals As Dems Make A Move On Impeaching Trump?

 With this type of mindset festering in D.C., it looks as if someone saw a unique niche and jumped on it, which ironically is something Trump is known for with the success he’s had in the business world.

-So what is this hotel going to look like and what would you expect as a future guest soaking up all things Liberal in an anti-Trump atmosphere?
-The mood of the hotel is all figured out, with promoting “fire-side chats” and “lectures” with amenities created to cater to public activism.
+So what is this hotel going to look like and what would you expect as a future guest soaking up all things liberal in an anti-Trump atmosphere?
+The mood of the hotel is all figured out, with “fire-side chats” and “lectures” with amenities created to cater to public activism.

-The plans include, “co-working space for progressive startups, activists, and artists, a writer’s residency, where investigative reporters can pursue stories and a multimedia studio where artists can create short films, podcasts, and other content in line with Eaton’s philosophy,” according to Fox News.
+The plans include “co-working space for progressive startups, activists, and artists, a writer’s residency, where investigative reporters can pursue stories and a multimedia studio where artists can create short films, podcasts, and other content in line with Eaton’s philosophy,” according to Fox News.
 Even the staff at this hotel will be handpicked, but not just for their experience in the hospitality or service industry, but for their track record with activism as well.

 Anti-Trump hotel is coming to DC https://t.co/DSAfvLIfM6 pic.twitter.com/9vdWdI4f2J